 6-3.1.
-HOW? - Determine ways to calm traffic on PA 896 and Appleton Road.
+HOW? - Determine ways to make PA 896 and Appleton Road less desirable as a truck route.

-- Work with Newark, Delaware, which has been successful in calming traffic on RT 896. - Investigate various methods and applications of traffic calming that may discourage truck traffic.
-The Township should work with a licensed traffic engineer to identify the most appropriate applications and locations so that the measure or measures in concert would help to achieve this goal.
+- Consider way to calm traffic along PA 896, including understanding of technology (e.g. GPS traffic routing directional algorithms and how it directs and impact traffic patterns, flashing movable sign on Appleton Road seems to help calm traffic and can be moved to different areas). - Work with Newark, Delaware, which has been successful in calming traffic on RT 896. - Investigate various methods and applications of traffic calming that may discourage truck traffic.
+The Township should work with a licensed traffic engineer to identify the

+- most appropriate applications and locations so that the measure or measures in concert would help to achieve this goal.
 Start with the PA Traffic Calming Handbook. - Plans for PA 896 will, in part, place an all-way stop at Appleton Rd that can inadvertently also help calm traffic in Kemblesville.